Now that all the boxes are loaded in the house and garage

 I went into Lottie's room and saw that she had begun decorating.

-She has so many funny amazing little treasures adorning her dresser and desk.
+She has many funny, unique little treasures adorning her dresser and desk.

-Things I don't even know what they are, or where they came from.
+I still need to learn what they are or where they came from.

 I love that she loves little trinkets.
 It makes me happy.